InesFaria-UM/DataScience4Covid19/README.md

 - Write article with main results of this work

-The results and discussion of this work can be found in SIB.pdf \par Furthermore, the folders Supplementary Material 1, 2, 3 contain the images from the machine learning approach, deep learning approach and the machine learning models built, respectively.
+The results and discussion of this work can be found in SIB.pdf

+Furthermore, the folders Supplementary Material 1, 2, 3 contain the images from the machine learning approach, deep learning approach and the machine learning models built, respectively.